OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

 Also the option will be set to ``true`` if you activate a module manually via console or admin backend or to false if you deactivate your module.

-.. todo: this section looks outdated, we have no more module settings in database
+.. todo: #Igor: this following section looks outdated, we have no more module settings in database missing: deploment tools

 To deploy configurations of all modules use the following command: